 - abstract of the paper and the list of key words (up to 6 words or phrases).
 The abstract should be no less than 150 words and should not exceed 300 words.

-- introduction containing the research goal and objectives, arguments for the relevance of the research, a brief description of its distinctive features, the structure of the paper
+- introduction containing the research goal and objectives, arguments for the relevance of the research, a brief description of its distinctive features, the structure of the dissertation

 - literature review